nmlynch94/slide-puzzle/README.md

 # Project Name

 PoC to programmatically solve a 5x5, 4x4, and 3x3 slide puzzle solver.
-It can currently handle 5x5 and 3x3 puzzles very easily, but I have not finished the implementation to make 4x4 fast.
 It uses ida* and may take a long time to solve depending on the complexity of the solution needed.

 ## How it works
 3x3 and 4x4 puzzles can be solved feasibly using ida*.
 However, 5x5 the amount of paths we need to search becomes overly complex to feasibly do.
 To get around this, we use a combination of a* and pre-defined algorthims to move tiles across the board to solve columns and rows 1, and 2.
 Then, we use ida* on the remaining 3x3.